skip to content

 Once the AoE is dropped, players can simply walk out of it and toward the group; the damage doesn’t activate immediately.

 Until the last phase, marked players should avoid the corners and place the red AoEs on the flat edges of the platform, as Minister Li can dash to any corner after this mechanic.
-Marked players should also make sure to spread out from the other Numbers, as the explosion that applies Extreme Vulnerability is wider than the wave animation suggests, making it very easy to get hit twice and downed or defeated in the lethal red AoE.
+Marked players should also make sure to spread out from the other Numbers, as the explosion that applies is wider than the wave animation suggests, making it very easy to get hit twice and downed or defeated in the lethal red AoE.

 Note: In CM, the waves will not explode on unmarked players, so as long as these players stay towards the center of the platform (and away from marked players), they will be safe even if a wave passes through them.